 What serums should not be layered?

-The rules for layering serums is not at all about the serums themselves; it is about being cognizant of the ingredients that these serums contain.
+The rules for layering serums are not at all about the serums themselves; it is about being cognizant of the ingredients that these serums contain.
 Some ingredients should never be layered and you can apply these on alternate days.
 The rule of thumb is to never mix active ingredients

 - Never layer two serums with the same actives.
 Using more will not equal better results.